 During the late 18th century, coffee started to fall out of fashion, being replaced by tea.
 This was mainly due to two reasons 1) the increase of import taxation, making coffee more expensive to drink; and 2) that coffee was not always able to be grown in the countries conquered by the British.

 Coffee drinking did not stop completely, however.
-The Victorian era (1837-1901) encouraged coffee drinking at the coffee shops over consuming alcohol at the pub.
+The Victorian era (1837-1901) encouraged coffee drinking at coffee shops over consuming alcohol at the pub.
 Nevertheless, Britain’s coffee drinking history was being forgotten and gradually replaced by tea drinkers.
 In this era, most of Britain’s coffee came from Ceylon (now known as Sri Lanka) which had been colonized by the British in the late 18th century.

-Disaster struck the coffee industry in 1860’s when coffea shrubs were damaged by fungal disease without any immediate action being taken to curb the disease.
+Disaster struck the coffee industry in the 1860’s when coffea shrubs were damaged by fungal disease without any immediate action being taken to curb the disease.
 By the time the severity was realised, it was too late and the coffee industry in Britain was wrecked.

 The British East India (Shipping) Company commenced promoting tea as an alternative.
 It was not long before tea took over as Britain’s favorite hot drink.
 Sri Lanka today is actually far more famous for its Ceylon tea production than coffee.
 It continues to be grown where the diseased coffea shrubs once grew on the plantations established by the British.